choria-io/asyncjobs/overview/cli-overview/index.md

 # CLI Walkthrough

-This is a basic walkthrough of publishing Tasks and handling them using the CLI.

-This is essentially the CLI version of [Introductory Golang Walkthrough](../golang-overview/).
+This walkthrough covers publishing tasks and handling them with the CLI.
+It mirrors the [Introductory Golang Walkthrough](../golang-overview/), with shell commands in place of Go code.

-This guide is known to work with Release 0.0.4
+The guide is known to work with Release 0.0.4.
+A [video walkthrough](https://www.youtube.com/watch?v=yRbPCpGsgq4) covers the same material.

-We have a similar [video walkthrough](https://www.youtube.com/watch?v=yRbPCpGsgq4) that discuss the CLI and related topics.

 ## Requirements

-You'll need the [NATS CLI](github.com/nats-io/natscli), an optional JetStream Server and the Async Jobs CLI,
+The [NATS CLI](github.com/nats-io/natscli), an optional JetStream server, and the Async Jobs CLI are required.

 ```
 $ go install github.com/choria-io/asyncjobs/ajc@v0.0.4